aosabook/500lines/pedometer/chapter.md

 </script>
 ~~~~~~~

 The `upload` view has both HTML and JavaScript.
-As our application grows, we would likely split out JavaScript codd in the views into separate files.
+As our application grows, we would likely split out JavaScript code in the views into separate files.
 For simplicity, we've kept it all together.
-Note that the `upload` view, like the `uploads` view, also uses the `styles.css` stylesheet.
+Note that the `upload` view, like the `uploads` view, also uses the `styles.css` style sheet.

 We're using a tool called Highcharts to generate all of the charts in our view, which requires jQuery and other additional JavaScript files.
 Note that both are included at the top of the view.